Experience the ultimate tropical paradise of Cebu when you travel to the Philippines

 Cebu Island is a long narrow island stretching 225 km (140 mi) from north to south and one of the most densely populated islands of the Philippines.
 Cebu is located roughly in the middle of the Philippines and is surrounded by 167 neighbouring smaller islands the biggest ones being Mactan, Bantayan, Malapascua, Olango and the Camotes Islands.
 All five of these islands represent Cebu’s biggest tourist destinations.

-You will find Cebu has so much to offer and we are sure your trip to Cebu will surely be a memorable one.
+You will find Cebu has so much to offer and I am sure your trip to Cebu will surely be a memorable one.
 Discover your exciting holiday to the Philippines today.

 Resorts and Hotels in Cebu